Skip to content

 About The Garden Museum

-Whether you are an enthusiastic amateur gardener, more of a specialist or someone with a passion for museums, history or architecture, the Museum has something for you.
+Whether you are an enthusiastic amateur gardener, a specialist, or someone with a passion for museums, history, or architecture, the Museum has something for you.

 Location details